CDLUC3/ezid/templates/doc/apidoc.2.rst

-The EZID API does not support batch operations on identifiers (other than batch downloading and harvesting of metadata, described in the next two sections), but it is possible to achieve much the same result using the Python command line tool (see `Python example`_ above) combined with some shell scripting.
+The EZID API does not support batch operations on identifiers (other than batch downloading and harvesting of metadata, described in the next two sections), but it is possible to achieve much the same result using the Python command line tool (see `Python command line tool`_ above) combined with some shell scripting.
 For example, to mint 100 test ARK identifiers and print the identifiers:

 .. parsed-literal::